eralpship/web-dev-workshop/docs/detail-pages.md

 ```

-And create `HypePage` page component.
+Next, we create the `HypePage` page component.

-We replace table components with `<Outlet />` so that children of `/hype` path can inject their own elements into it.
+We'll replace the table components with `<Outlet />` so that children of the `/hype` path can inject their own elements.

-We can also turn `HypePage` title into a link so clicking it would go to `/hype`.
-Similar to what we did with app header title, clicking it takes user to `/`.
+We can also turn `HypePage` title into a link so that clicking it would go to `/hype`.
+Similar to what we did with at the App header title, clicking it takes a user to `/`.

 **src/pages/HypePage.tsx**